google/docsy-example/content/en/docs/Examples/Notebooks/General/seasonal_decomp_example.md

     description: >
         Seasonal decomp example example.
 ---
-# Seasonal decomposition
-Example usage of the seasonal decomposition function
 ## Overview
 A function within the Process_data class that will decompose time series into trend, seasonal and residual components.
 The function is a wrapper that adds functionality to the `seasonal_decompose` function contained in the [statsmodels](https://www.statsmodels.org/stable/generated/statsmodels.tsa.seasonal.seasonal_decompose.html#statsmodels.tsa.seasonal.seasonal_decompose) package to make it more convenient for large geospatial datasets.